Daily Fantasy Sports ILLEGAL in California, per AG opinion

 Additionally, fantasy operators like PrizePicks and Underdog have become increasingly aggressive in California, striking sponsorship deals with major league teams and growing their market share.
 This increased visibility may have accelerated calls for regulation and/or strong nudges from lobbying groups.

-Underdog sues to block Attorney General opinion
+Underdog tries, fails to block Attorney General opinion

 In a major escalation, Underdog Fantasy has filed a lawsuit in Sacramento County Superior Court against Bonta, seeking to block the release of his legal opinion.